 4-a) Cosy industrial chic livin’ – THA City Loft Hotel Bangkok (From 33 USD)

 An industrial loft-style hotel located on Ekkamai Road is perfect for people who want to stay around the area.

 The walk from Ekkamai BTS station to the hotel is just under 10-minutes, making it convenient for travellers who wish to go to other parts of Bangkok.

 Each room has different hand-drawn artwork on the walls and they are also furnished with industrial décor, like hanging light bulbs and wire sculptures.

 The hotel has a restaurant, known as the Light Loft.
 Beautifully decorated with tons of light bulbs, guests can sit down and relax with a cuppa before heading out.

 Photo by explodingbelly

-The dim lighting makes the place feel very cosy and homely, perfect for coming home to after a day out!
+The dim lighting makes the place feel very cosy and homely, perfect for coming home to after a long, full day out!